natdm/bswap/README.md

 ![Nav Example](/images/nav.gif)

+## Options

+Just one option, `g:bswap_color`.
+Look at `:so $VIMRUNTIME/syntax/hitest.vim` and select a color to change it to if the default does not suit you.
+Currently, it's set to "Search".
+Override it with `let g:bswap_color = "SomeOtherColor"`

 ## Credit where credit is due

 A lot of this is borrowed from some useful functionality I liked from [Coc-Explorer](https://github.com/weirongxu/coc-explorer)